PranavSriram18/writing/attention/attention0.md

 first and $QK^T$ is never materialized.

 <span style="color: #007bff; font-weight: bold;">**Complementary graph view**</span>
-From the perspective of information flow, these methods introduce intermediary nodes that mediate communication.
+From the perspective of information flow, these methods introduce <span style="color: #007bff;">**intermediary nodes**</span> that mediate communication.
-Instead of every node directly attending to every other, tokens first broadcast their values into a shared set of basis nodes, and later receive aggregated information back from them.
+Instead of every node directly attending to every other, nodes first broadcast their values into a shared set of intermediaries, and later receive aggregated information back from them.
-The result is a factor graph: communication happens in two hops, node → intermediary → node.
+The result is a factor graph, and communication occurs in two hops, node → intermediary → node.

-The factorized communication view unifies a range of specific techniques:
+This factorized communication view unifies a range of specific techniques:
 * Kernelized attention ([Performer](https://arxiv.org/abs/2009.14794), [Linear Transformer](https://arxiv.org/abs/2006.16236), [CosFormer](https://arxiv.org/abs/2202.08791)) – feature maps applied to
 keys and queries effectively define intermediate nodes, that actors write to and read from based on their keys and queries.